archives

 for the love of words and pictures and true stories

-Adding to personal effects, memories, and anecdotes, my search for familial memorabilia includes excavating facts and artifacts from deep within the archival crevices of collecting data.
+Adding to personal memories and found memorabilia, my search for generational histories includes discerning the confliction of facts and fictions writ deep within the crevices of collecting data.

-If a picture is worth a thousand words, I've discovered, so might a thousand photos reveal a true story.
+In the process, if a picture is worth a thousand words, I've discovered, so might a thousand photos reveal untold stories.

 COLLECTING DATA